 No development required

-As Exchange Bidding is all handled server-side by DFP, there is nothing to be installed on the website server by the publisher.
-That not only means less development for roll-out, but no updates or maintenance.
+As Exchange Bidding is all handled server-side by Google Ad Manager (formerly DFP), there is nothing to be installed on the website server by the publisher.
+That not only means less development for roll-out, but also no updates or maintenance.

 No bid discrepancy